Educational Models

 +++++++++++++++++++++++++++++++++++++++++++

-please find a comprehensive materials on the School of Engaged Art at this link
+please find a comprehensive materials on the School of Engaged Art (2013-2022)

 The talk about the history of the school – Dmitry Vilensky, Chto Delat in a dialogue with Sam Thorn, art director of Tate St Ives editor of Frieze Magazine and co-founder of Open School East London.
 The text is published at the book School: Conversations on Art and Self-Organised Education, Sternberg Press, 2017